 A thorough brushing is important because it will loosen up and disturb algae that has made its home in your pool, making it easier to kill.
 It will be the most labour intensive part but worth every minute because you want to make sure that the algae never comes back.
 You should pay special attention to areas behind steps, ladders and hidden crevices where it likes to hide.

-The most common shock contains calcium hypochlorite but you may find that shock containing lithium hypochlorite, di-chlor (cyanuric acid) and potassium peroxymonosulfate are better for your pool.
+A pool shock is designed to kill bacteria and pool algae by raising chlorine levels up temporarily.
+The most common shock contains calcium hypochlorite but you may find that shock containing lithium hypochlorite, di-chlor and potassium peroxymonosulfate are better for your pool.
 They all get the job done but as a pool owner you should know the differences and how they will affect the chemistry of your pool in the long run.
-We've put together detailed instructions about how to shock a swimming pool and the different types available.

 After the appropriate shock or combination of shock, floc and algaecide you want to test your water again after it's had a chance to circulate for 24 hours.
-If the shock was successful you may notice white or grey colored dead algae suspended (cloudy water) or on the bottom of the pool.
+If the shock was successful you may notice white or grey dead algae suspended which can cause cloudy water.
 Either way you want to test for chlorine and pH levels to see what is going on in your pool.

 If you notice that algae is still visible after a couple days you may need to brush more vigorously and give your pool a good pool vacuum.
 If you are maintaining good pool chemistry and you brought chlorine levels high enough with a good shock you should start to see a noticeable difference by day three at the latest.